NonsensicalNickname/InternetRelayCat-mirror/documentation/docs/development.md

 ## Errors

-The main sources of errors were pointer shenanigans with tomlplusplus, and lambda shenanigans with FTXUI (largely due to initial confusion fromthe shorthand that the library uses).
+The main sources of errors were pointer shenanigans with tomlplusplus, and lambda shenanigans with FTXUI (largely due to initial confusion from the shorthand that the library uses).
 The former errrors were generally able to be resolved either from the compiler output, or by consulting the documentation.
 The latter sources of errors were more infuriating, primarily due to the documentation not always existing, however the numerous examples and convenient module headers were mostly sufficient to resolve things in a timely manner.
 The aforementioned errors were primarily syntax errors, however at times they simply led to undefined or unexpected behaviour.

 The most common logic errors were caused by how the messages were rendered.